walmartlabs/concord-website/docs/plugins/git.md

          secretName: mySecret
       baseBranch: feature-a
       commitMessage: "my commit message"
       pushChanges: true
 ```

 The `baseBranch` parameter is mandatory and specifies the name of the branch to
 use to commit the changes.
-The `commitMessage` is a message to add to your commit operataion.
+The `commitMessage` is a message to add to your
-The `pushChanges` parameter is optional and if not provided, will not push the changes to origin
+commit operataion.
+The `pushChanges` parameter is optional and defaults to
+`false`, when omitted.

 <a name="branch"/>
 ## Create and Push a New Branch